SathyaBhat/sathyasays.com/content/posts/2008-10-18-how-tosend-sms-from-your-linux-computer-via-your-mobile-phone.md

 This is a highly recommended app!

-Installation: Phone Manager comes with Fedora 10 [don&#8217;t know about previous versions].
+Installation: Phone Manager comes with Fedora 10 [don't know about previous versions].

 To install in Fedora &#8211; open the terminal and type